Manta-Network/docs/docs/collator/SetupAndRun/keys.md

 [Installation](installation) > [Configuration](configuration) > [Running](running) > Session keys > [Sync](sync) > [Wait](wait)

-## 🔑 Collator session (aura) keys
+## 🔑 Collator session keys

-to collate, two accounts/keys are required at any given time.
+to collate on the Calamari chain, two accounts/keys are required at any given time.
 - **collator account**: this is the account that holds the collator bond of 400,000 KMA. it is also the account that the collator's share of transaction fees will be deposited into. the bond cannot be spent while the account is collating. the keys for this account should be protected carefully and should never exist on the filesystem of the collator node.
-- **aura session key**: this is a disposable account used by the collator node to author blocks. it is bound to the collator account. it is good practice to rotate the session key on a regular basis and up to once per session. substrate stores the keys for this account in the parachain keystore on the filesystem of the collator node (`/var/lib/substrate/chains/calamari/keystore`) when either of the author_insertKey or author_rotateKeys rpc methods are called.
+- **nimbus session key**: this is a disposable account used by the collator node to author blocks. it is bound to the collator account. it is good practice to rotate the session key on a regular basis and up to once per session. substrate stores the keys for this account in the parachain keystore on the filesystem of the collator node (`/var/lib/substrate/chains/calamari/keystore`) when either of the author_insertKey or author_rotateKeys rpc methods are called.

+:::warn While the nimbus session key is present in the node since v.3.2.1, it will only become active with v3.3.0.
+Before this upgrade, the aura session key below is used.

+In addition, your node might have two additional keys in storage:
+- **aura session key**: Used in the node to decide on the authoring node *before* v3.3.0
+- **vrf session key**: A placeholder key for a future switch to a verifiably-random block producer selection scheme

 :::note
 both of the following methods (insert, rotate) use an unsafe rpc call to set the node session key. you must stop the service if it is running, then run the node with the `--rpc-methods=unsafe` parameter setting in order for the calls to succeed. don't forget to change the setting back to `safe` afterwards as a node that allows unsafe rpc calls and has an exposed rpc port can easily have its session keys changed by anyone, reulting in transaction fees being paid out somewhere other than where they are intended.